Service Intervals

 • Open the service item card.

-• Select Home > Show Service Intervals from the menu bar.
+• Click on Home > Show Service Intervals in the menu bar.

 Tip